bondhouse/embedded-product-integration/README.md

 When calling YieldX APIs place the `accessToken` in the Authorization header of the API as a Bearer token.
 Additionally, you will need to place the `institutionId` in the API URL where it says `institutionId`.

 ### Generating Sessions
-With your institution access token in hand you can now generate sessions.
+With your institution `accessToken` in hand you can now generate sessions.
 Create a server-side API that your website calls when a user clicks to open an embedded product.
-This API should call our [Generate Session](https://docs.yieldx.app/docs/service.html?service=auth#operation/GenerateSession) API.
+This API should call our [Generate Session](https://docs.yieldx.app/service.html?service=auth#operation/GenerateSession) API.
 Your API should return to the website the `sessionId` and session `accessToken`.
 Load the `sessionId` and `accessToken` into the embedded product configuration object and then call `openYieldXApp(config)`.
 See the [client-side integration](#client-side-integration) section for more details.

 IMPORTANT NOTES:
 1. Keep you `clientSecret` in a safe place and do not share or expose it.
 If is does get exposed please reach out to us and we will generate a new secret.